lgmorand/azure-devops-pipeline-decorators/src/linter-decorator/readme.md

 # A docker linter

-This pipeline decorator will inject a banner in all workflows
+This pipeline decorator will inject a docker linter in all workflows